 This may seem logical, but a study conducted in 2017 by KPMG shows that 77% of all respondents said that less than 10% of their controls are automated.

 The dashboard will be the most used tool to highlight ineffective controls or even failing entities within your organization.
 Note that automation can also pave the way for the robotization of controls.

 An SoD conflict can materialize in several ways.
 The most common is a situation where an employee will possess more access than their job or position requires.

 As a reminder, the company must follow the Principle of Least Privilege (PLP), which consists of giving the SAP end-user access to only the amount of information and SAP roles needed to perform his or her various tasks, no more and no less.

 The second type of possible conflict is a conflict within a function or position.
-Indeed, as we have already said, there are certain tasks that are incompatible and that one and the same person should not perform in order to reduce the risks of fraud within the SAP landscape.
+Indeed, as we have already said, certain tasks that are incompatible and that the same person should not perform in order to reduce the risks of fraud within the SAP landscape.

 Indeed, we can also talk about critical access within SAP.
 Here, it is the action performed that is sensitive and that constitutes a risk, regardless of the person concerned or the access they already have.

 For example, access to expense reports or pay slips can be considered critical because it involves direct access to the sensitive data of other employees in the company.